FredKSchott/snowpack/www/_template/reference/configuration.md

 **Default**: `localhost`

-The hostname the dev server runs on.
+The hostname that the dev server is running on.
+Snowpack uses this information to configure the HMR websocket and properly open your browser on startup (see: [`devOptions.open`](#devoptions.open)).

-TODO: originally "The hostname where the browser tab will be open." is this more correct?
-Also why isn't it in the devoptions object in config.ts?

 ### devOptions.port